USAFA-ECE/ece386-book/book/b1-prediction/networks-tooling.md

 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```

-*But* if you use Pyright *before* running the code you get this
+*But* if you use Pyright *before* running the code you get the exact problem
-The exact problem (trying to pass "problems", which is a string instead of the expected int), and where it is.
+(trying to pass "problems", which is a string instead of the expected int), and where it is.
 Just notice that you **must** provide the type hints.

 ```text